The procurement process

 Step 6: Tender opening and evaluation

 When the advertising period has expired, it is time for the opening of tenders.
 This is done by the procurement function.
 Once the bids are qualified, the process proceeds to evaluation.
 The evaluation is done by you as the client.
-The buyer and the buyer go through the results together.
+The procurer and the client go through the results together.

 Step 7: Allocation and blocking of contracts

-When the buyer has reached a result, the buyer writes an award decision that is signed by the authorised signatory in accordance with the delegation order.
+When the client has reached a result, the procurer writes an award decision that is signed by the authorised signatory in accordance with the delegation order.
 Thereafter, the award decision is published by the procurer in the procurement system and a statutory block of ten (10) calendar days enters into force.

 Step 8: Contract signature

 If no review has been received during the ten (10) days of the block, the process proceeds with contract signing.
-The buyer then sends out the contract for electronic signature to authorised signatories.
+The procurer then sends out the contract for electronic signature to authorised signatories.

 Step 9: Purchasing and ordering